tpm-rs/governance/project-docs/CONTRIBUTING.md

 contributions, suggestions, and feedback you submitted are accepted under the [Project's license](./LICENSE.md).
 You represent that if you do not own copyright in the code that you have the authority to submit it under the [Project's license](./LICENSE.md).
-All feedback, suggestions, or contributions are NOT confidential, regardless of markings otherwise.
+Other than security sensitive bug reports, any feedback, suggestions, or contributions are NOT confidential, regardless of markings otherwise.

 This repository tracks official TPM Library Specification releases and errata from the Trusted Computing Group: